List of chemical warfare agents

 A chemical weapon agent (CWA), or chemical warfare agent, is a chemical substance whose toxic properties are meant to kill, injure or incapacitate human beings.
-About 70 different chemicals have been used or stockpiled as chemical weapon agents during the 20th century.
+About 70 different chemicals have been used or stockpiled as chemical weapon agents during the 20th century, although the Organisation for the Prohibition of Chemical Weapons (OPCW) has an online database listing 35,942 chemicals which may be used as weapons.
 These agents may be in liquid, gas or solid form.

 In general, chemical weapon agents are organized into several categories (according to the physiological manner in which they affect the human body).
 They may also be divided by tactical purpose or chemical structure.
 The names and number of categories may vary slightly from source to source, but, in general, the different types of chemical warfare agents are listed below.

 Harassing agents

 These are substances that are not intended to kill or injure.
 They are often referred to as Riot Control Agents (RCAs) and may be used by civilian police forces against criminals and rioters, or in the military for training purposes.
 These agents also have tactical utility to force combatants out of concealed or covered positions for conventional engagement, and preventing combatants from occupying contaminated terrain or operating weapons.
 In general, harassing agents are sensory irritants that have fleeting concentration dependent effects that resolve within minutes after removal.
 Casualty effects are not anticipated to exceed 24-hours nor require medical attention.